0oSaraho0/pp3-adventure_game/README.md

 # Features

 - I used the time import to slow down the text using time.slow(2).
 This slowed down the text appearing at 2 or 3 second intervals allowing the user to read along with the text appearing like they were being told the storey.
 I also put spaces into the lines so it was spaced out.
+This makes it easier to read promoting ease of use.

 ![sleep and spacing code](images/time-sleep-code.png)
 ![sleep and spacing](images/sleep-space.png)

-- I used the pyfiglet import to jazz up the lettering for the game title and the winner and game over functions.
+- I used the pyfiglet import to jazz up the lettering for the game title and the winner and game _over functions.

 ![game title](images/game-title.png)

 - I also used the os import a loop for the winner and loser functions so the letters would appear individually at the end of the game.
-This made a more appealing game ending than just the writing on the page.
+This made a more appealing and fun game ending than just the writing on the page.

 ![game over](images/game-over.png)

 I used simple input commands so that it is obvious to the user what words to input.
 If the player does input an incorrect word a message appears advising of an incorrect input and reconfirming the correct input words.
-This promotes ease of play.
+This promotes intuitive use and ease of play.

 ![clear inputs](images/clear-inputs.png)